 “Mommy, drink, juice!”

 Yeah, well, mommy needs Chilean Pesos before she can buy you a drink, honey.
-We withdrew cash at the airport, checked the exchange rate and I almost had a heart attack when paying 1,500 pesos for a Pepsi and a Sprite—but that only about US$3.
+We withdrew cash at the airport, checked the exchange rate and I almost had a heart attack when paying 1,500 pesos for a Pepsi and a Sprite—but that was only about US$3.
 It’s just that in Uruguay, the same purchase would have been about 50 Uruguayan pesos.
 And in Argentina… oh, whatever, I forgot already.

 The taxi ride to downtown Santiago didn’t take long but I loved it.
 Everything felt new and fresh—the dry desert heat, the mountains in the background, the daylight slowly fading and the upbeat music playing in the car.

 Our hotel was actually an apartment in a large residential complex, booked on Expedia a couple of days earlier.
-It reminded me of the place we stayed in in Shenyang, although this condo complex has a party vibe and hosts travelers, students and local families.
+It reminded me of the place where we stayed in Shenyang, although this condo complex has a party vibe and hosts travellers, students and local families.
 We checked in and rushed to the supermarket next door a few minutes before 10 p.m., as it was about to close.
 Ham and cheese sandwiches, shower, sleep.

 Chile, here we come!